UoY-RoboStar/tick-tock-CSP/README.md

 # tick-tock-CSP et al.
-This repository contains a mechanised version of the tick-tock CSP model, as well as its encoding in FDR for model-checking.
+This repository contains a mechanised version of the tick-tock CSP model, as well as its encoding in FDR for model-checking (included in the folder `fdr`).
 In addition, it contains ongoing work related to the mechanisation of a prioritisation operator in tick-tock, and its relationship with the Pri of the Finite-Linear model.